 Funding the projects is a combination of general fundraising (various activities), grants, donations, a proportion of the fee charged for the event, and an income from Scout sections taking part in the Project Africa Challenge Badge.

-Building projects are costed and supported to guarantee completion.
+Building and refurbishment projects are costed and supported to guarantee completion.
 Some of the projects cannot be built in the time Berkshire Scouts are in country and so sufficient funds remain in the country to complete.
-The advantage of working with charities such as Soft Power Education is that they supervise and support the projects with local builders from beginning to end.
+The advantage of working with charities such as Soft Power Education (Uganda) and Joshua in Malawi is they supervise and support the projects with local builders from beginning to end.

-Projects are also funded between the visits to Uganda.
-These have included supporting teacher salaries, solar panels, and additional building maintenance.
+Projects are also funded between the visits.
+These have included supporting teacher salaries, solar panels, additional building maintenance and supporting local Scouting.